 The primary goal of white hat link building for law firms is to secure backlinks to your site from high-authority domains.
 But what does authority mean, in this context?
-There are two metrics people in the industry use to measure a website’s authority:
+There are two metrics people in the industry use to measure a website’s domain authority:

 The more you’re able to secure backlinks from high-authority domains, the more visible and authoritative your own web pages will become.
-And because most of your law firm competitors don’t take the time to track down high-authority URLs, these links will give you a decisive advantage.
+And because most of your competitors don’t take the time to track down high-authority URLs, these links will give you a decisive advantage.

-Now that you understand the basics of link building for lawyers, let’s dig in to the proverbial meat and potatoes – the how of link building.
+Now that you understand the basics of link building for lawyers, let’s dig in to the proverbial meat and potatoes – the how of law firm link building.
 Here are a few tips and best practices that we’ve found to be most effective and sustainable:

 In order for content to be link worthy, it either needs to be highly relevant and newsworthy, or evergreen.
 Examples of highly relevant and newsworthy pieces of content would be these blog posts by an immigration attorney on some of President Donald Trump’s recent actions.
 An example of an evergreen piece of content would be this infographic on the benefits of hiring a personal injury lawyer.
 Both types can be valuable.

 There are also some paid legal directories that may or may not be worth your time.
-These include sites like Lawyers.com, Nolo.com, and SuperLawyers.com.
+These paid directories include sites like Lawyers.com, Nolo.com, and SuperLawyers.com.
 You’ll have to be the judge of whether or not these are worth pursuing.